Human Resource Management

 - Legal and regulatory environment issues

-- Human resource development, performance, and employee relations
+- Human resource training and development, and performance management

 - Health and safety considerations